Making Tax Digital jargon buster

 VAT652 form

-When items are zero-rated, they are still VAT-taxable, but the rate of VAT you must charge your consumers is 0%.
-Businesses must still account for them in their VAT books and disclose them on VAT returns.
+When items are zero-rated, they are still VAT-taxable, but the rate of VAT you must charge your customers is 0%.
+You must still account for them in your VAT records and include them on VAT returns.

 VAT Notice 700/22